cdsap/InfoKotlinProcess/README.md

 The field `Usage` represents the value obtained at the end of the build using `jstat` on the JVM process.

 ### Build Output
-If you are not using Gradle Enterprise, the information about the Kotlin processes will be included at the end of the build:
+If you are not using Develocity, the information about the Kotlin processes will be included at the end of the build:
 ```
 > Task :core:ui:compileProdDebugKotlin
 ┌─────────────────────────────────────────────────────────────────────────────┐